 where $\xi$ represents the normalized atomic displacement corresponding to the relative polarization ($P$) of each ABO$_3$ with respect to its spontaneous polarization ($P_\mathrm{s}$), or $\xi=P/P_\mathrm{s}$.
-For example, $\eta(0)$ denotes the MAE of the Fe monolayer placed on the corresponding centrosymmetric ($\xi=0$) ABO$3$ substrate with zero polarization.
-Figure~\ref{MAE}(b) presents our evaluated $\Delta\eta_\mathrm{rel}$ as a function of $\xi$.
-It is noted that negative values in Figure~\ref{MAE}(b) do not indicate that the spins on the Fe monolayer prefer the in-plane direction but rather demonstrate the change in MAE with respect to their unpolarized cases, in which the Fe monolayer still favors the out-of-plane spins.
-In this figure, we did not include three ABO$_3$ materials, STO, BZO, and BHO, since they are not FE indicating zero spontaneous polarization.
-Our results demonstrate that the MAE of the Fe monolayer is linearly dependent on $\xi$ on SZO, SHO, and BTO, as naturally expected that the MAE would be affected by the electric field induced by the spontaneous polarization of the substrate.
-However, when the Fe monolayer is placed on the other three substrates containing Ca element for the A-site, we observed unusual upturns in $\Delta\eta_\mathrm{rel}$ as $\xi$ decreases.
+For example, $\eta(0)$ denotes the MAE of the Fe placed on the corresponding centrosymmetric ($\xi=0$) ABO$_3$ substrate with zero polarization.
+Fig.~\ref{MAE}(b) presents our evaluated $\Delta\eta_\mathrm{rel}$ as a function of $\xi$.
+It is noted that negative values in Fig.~\ref{MAE}(b) do not indicate that the spins on the Fe adsorbate prefer the in-plane direction but rather demonstrate the change in MAE with respect to their unpolarized cases, in which the Fe adsorbate still favors the out-of-plane spins.
+In this figure, we did not include three ABO$_3$ materials, STO, BZO, and BHO, since they are not FE, indicating zero spontaneous polarization.
+Our results demonstrate that the MAE of the adsorbed Fe is linearly dependent on $\xi$ on SZO, SHO, and BTO, as naturally expected that the MAE would be affected by the electric field induced by the spontaneous polarization of the substrate.
+However, when the Fe adsorbate is placed on the other three substrates containing Ca element for the A-site, we observed unusual upturns in $\Delta\eta_\mathrm{rel}$ as $\xi$ decreases.

-We now turn our attention to the abrupt upturns in $\Delta\eta_\mathrm{rel}$ observed in three cases (Fe/CTO, Fe/CZO, and Fe/CHO) under the negative spontaneous polarization or $\xi<0$, as shown in Figure~\ref{MAE}(b).
-It is clear that there must be something other than the induced electric field from spontaneous polarization causing this sudden rise.
-We found that the MAEs observed in these three cases are governed more strongly by interface effects, such as induced interfacial magnetic dipole moment.
-As shown in Figure~\ref{MMO2}, $\Delta\mu_{\mathrm{O_{II}}}$, the relative magnetic moment induced in the oxygen atom O$_\mathrm{II}$, located just below the topmost B atom of ABO$_3$ shown in Figure~\ref{struc}(b), also exhibits a very similar sharp rise.
-Note that in the other three cases (Fe/SZO, Fe/SHO, and Fe/BTO), where MAE does not show a sharp rise, $\Delta\mu_{\mathrm{O_{II}}}$ remains nearly zero over the entire range of $\xi$.